Skip to main content

 Things to Do Before You Die

-In our modern goal-driven society, it seems to be a common tasks for one to create a list of "things to do before you die".
-There are quite a few of these lists on the Internet these days.
-I have created an index of these for reference.
-I may also share my list at some point.
+In our modern goal-driven society, it's become a pretty common thing to create a list of "things to do before you die."
+There are quite a few of these lists floating around the Internet these days.
+I've put together an index of them for reference.
+Might share my own list at some point.

 Google Maps Fusion